delta-io/delta-sharing/README.md

 [Delta Sharing](https://delta.io/sharing) is the industry's first open protocol for secure data sharing, making it simple to share data with other organizations regardless of which computing platforms they use.
 This repo includes the following components:

-- Python Connector: A Python library that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing server.
+- Python Connector: A Python library that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
-- [Apache Spark](http://spark.apache.org/) Connector: A Spark connector that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing server.
+- [Apache Spark](http://spark.apache.org/) Connector: An Apache Spark connector that implements the [Delta Sharing Protocol](PROTOCOL.md) to read shared tables from a Delta Sharing Server.
 - Delta Sharing Server: A reference implementation server for the [Delta Sharing Protocol](PROTOCOL.md).

 # Python Connector